US investigators raid Rudy Giuliani's apartment | DW | 28.04.2021

 Federal investigators executed a search warrant against former New York City mayor Rudy Giuliani, according to media reports on Wednesday.

 The move is a major development in long-running investigations into Giuliani.
-He has been accused of breaking lobbying laws while working as former President Donald Trump's personal lawyer.
+The probe concerns his business dealings while working as former President Donald Trump's personal lawyer.

 The New York Times and the Associated Press reported on the raid, citing law enforcement officials.